sleepdeprecation/procare-challenge/docs/process-log.md

 Except no, Gemfile.lock is copied into the builder container?

 It looks like running a `bundle install` after the copy _should_ result in things getting fixed? lets find out.

+and that was it!! nice!

+hmm, seems like it can properly talk to postgres, but isn't connecting to kafka :/

+Or, most likely it can, but kafka's advertised listeners is a static port, so requests coming to it from a different one might be getting bounced (I think I saw this when i was getting this setup with docker compose initially)

+So I'm very confused.
+I can connect to kafka's port and I'm not blocked from the app container, but attempting to create topics just ends in pain and sadness :/

+I'm going to try running these services on not a virtual machine (the lil server i mentioned earlier), and see if I can get it working.
+I'm still confused why it worked in docker compose but doesn't work here, but idk idk idk.

+okay so it's not a virtual machine vs real machine issue, so that's nice at least. still going to keep debugging on my live cluster.

+the error seems to be from a variable having a port in it when I assumed it didn't.
+Removing the extra port from the stanza got kafka running as expected.

+okay! and with some minor changes needed to the service's nomad definition, we are up and running!!

+time to see if i can do the full bootstrap from zero with a VM (assuming already produced docker containers).